 Shiva and Shakti

+SHIVA symbolizes consciousness, the masculine principle.
 SHAKTI symbolizes the feminine principle, the activating power, and energy.

 Radha and Krishna

-Krishna’s and Radha’s relationship has its challenges — despite their love, they eventually both marry other people.
+Krishna’s and Radha’s relationship has its challenges — despite their love, they eventually marry other people.
 In Krishna’s case, thousands of others.
 What they represent, then, is not some idealized romance.
 Rather, they represent the steadfastness of our desire to experience the divine.
 They embody the unquenchable devotion that persists even when what we most want remains elusive, just beyond our grasp.

-Radha Krishna is collectively known within Hinduism as the combination of both the feminine as well as the masculine aspects of God.
-Krishna is often referred as Svayam Bhagavan in Gaudiya Vaishnavism theology and Radha is Krishna’s supreme beloved.
+Radha Krishna is collectively known within Hinduism as the combination of God’s feminine and masculine aspects.
+Krishna is often referred to as Svayam Bhagavan in Gaudiya Vaishnavism theology, and Radha is Krishna’s supreme beloved.
 With Krishna, Radha is acknowledged as the Supreme Goddess.
-It is said that she controls Krishna with Her love, and it is believed that Krishna enchants the world, but Radha “enchants even Him.
-Therefore She is the supreme goddess of all.
-Radha Krishna”.
+She controls Krishna with Her love, and it is believed that Krishna enchants the world, but Radha enchants even Him.
+Therefore, She is the supreme goddess of all “Radha Krishna”.